VenissaCarolQuadros/CanHap501/labs/Lab4.md

 Also, I had initially set the radius to 0.4.
 With this radius, I noticed that the end effector seemed to lag slightly at the top of the circle, near the joint where the arms of the Haply connect to the motors.
 On further examination, I noticed that owing to the mechanical structure this portion of the Haply seems to be slightly harder to navigate and required more force.
 Although a little lag at the top of the circle is still noticeable if you were to look for it carefully, when I reduced the radius value to 0.35 I observed that this lag was reduced since the end effector no longer has to move as close to the joint as in the case of the 0.4 radius circle.

 #### Varying the loop time
-I initially tried varying the loop time with the path tracking I'd implemented.
+I tried varying the loop time with the path tracking I'd implemented.
 When I set the loop time to 250μs, I noticed that my computer was able to achieve roughly just over 3.3kHz although I constantly received warnings of speed drops.
 This meant the loop was actually running with a loop time of ~300μs.
 The end effector had a very smooth motion and was able to reliably follow the path as long as the loop speed didn't have a significant drop suddenly (which was a very rare but observed situation).
 I then tried increasing the loop time to values above 500μs.
 I noticed that the end effector started lagging with each step increase in the loop time parameter and the movement became less smooth.
 When the loop time was increased to 1500μs the end effector was no longer able to follow the path reliably after some time as the error built up.

 <video height="100%" controls>